rudyNK/contact-cli-sql/README.md

 4. Using TDD (Test Driven Development) to test each feature.

 ## Acceptation Criteria
-- The project should comm unicate effectively with the Databse (no inconsistency in the data)
+- The project should communicate effectively with the database (no inconsistency in the data)
 - Git/Github
   - Git should be used effectively for team collaboration:
     It means that each programmer on the project can work on separate branches and merge them